Income segregation: Measurement

 Some of these approaches require the measurement of income inequality first for which the Gini index (Gini coefficient) is most widely use.
 If the value of the index is equal 0, perfect equality occurs.
+Perfect equality is where all have the same portion.
 On the contrary, when the value if the index is equal to 1, perfect inequality is observed within the society.
+Perfect inequality is where either one person or group receives the whole share of income.
+In other words, the higher the Gini coefficient, the higher the degree of inequality.
+The Gini index is an assessment of income inequality, as it summarizes the entire data set into one statistic and it is able to represent the division of income whilst considering the whole income distribution.
+The Gini coefficient takes the Lorenz curve and the perfect equality income distribution into account.

-Income segregation in the US
+Income segregation in the US and Brazil

-Income segregation in the US is a direct result of rising income inequality since the 1970s, where today the difference in income of a 90th percentile family is nearly 10 fold from a family of 10th percentile in income distribution, as opposed to 6 fold difference in 1970.
+Income segregation in the US is a direct result of rising income inequality since the 1970s, where today the difference in income of a 90th percentile family is nearly ten-fold from a family of 10th percentile in income distribution, as opposed to a six-fold difference in 1970.
 One of the manifestations of this phenomenon is an increase in residential income segregation, where in 1970, 66% of families lived in middle-class neighborhoods and by 2007, that number decreased to 43%.
 The rapid disappearance of middle-class neighborhoods is one of the indicators that middle-class itself is disappearing as well.
+In the United States, a black household will earn 42 percent less than a white household on average.